sascha1337/sign-or-verify/README.md

-# terra-sign
+# sign-or-verify

-Sign and verify arbitrary messages using Terra Station wallet
+Webapp for signing or verifying arbitrary messages using Terra Station wallet

+## License

+Contents of this repository are open source under [GNU General Public License v3](./LICENSE) or later.